someguynamedjosh/nodespeak/design/syntax.md

 Adjectives are specified by the author of the function, and are used to modify either the behavior of the overall function or the behavior of lambdas coming after the adjective.
-In this case, the `else` adjective signals to the `if` statement that the lambda containing the call to `things()` should only be executed if all the other conditions are false.
+In this case, the `else` adjective signals to the `if` function that the lambda containing the call to `things()` should only be executed if all the other conditions are false.

 `if(false) { stuff(); } elif(true) { things(); } else { nothing(); };` This is